 - Coordinating with nurses and doctors to evaluate sonograms

-While medical-know how is important in this job, it’s also important to be a good communicator.
-Patients will be looking to you to make them feel safe and comfortable during ultrasound procedures.
+Medical know-how is crucial in a sonography career, but it’s also important to be a strong communicator.
+Patients will be looking to you to make them feel safe and secure during ultrasound procedures.

-If you’re working in a hospital specializing in a specific area of medicine (i.e. cardiology or obstetrics and gynecology) you may get to develop skills tailored to that specific medical specialty.
+If you work in a specific area of medicine (e.g. cardiology, OBGYN) you may get to develop skills for that specific medical specialty.

-Focuses on the heart and surrounding structures, and often uses doppler sonography to measure blood-flow.
-Given the high rates of heart disease today, cardiac sonographers play an increasingly important role in the medical field.
+Related to the heart and surrounding structures, this technology often uses doppler sonography to measure blood flow.
+Given the prevalence of heart disease, cardiac sonographers play an increasingly important role in the medical field.

 Obstetrics and Gynecology

-Specializes in measuring the health of a fetus and expectant mother, as well as detecting or analyzing potential abnormalities with female reproductive organs.
+Specializes in monitoring the health of a fetus and its mother, as well as detecting potential abnormalities of female reproductive organs.

-Dealing with joints, tendons and ligaments, this is a growing specialization, especially in sports medicine.
+Deals with joints, tendons, and ligaments.
+This is a growing specialization, especially in the sports medicine world.

-Sonographers can help perform routine check-ups on the health of breasts, as well as help diagnose the presence of breast cancer.
+Sonographers can help perform routine check-ups and detect the presence of breast cancer.

 Abdomen and Small Parts

-In this specialty, sonographers can help diagnose conditions that affect the liver, kidneys, gallbladder, pancreas, spleen, or bladder
+Sonographers in this specialty can help diagnose conditions that affect the liver, kidneys, gallbladder, pancreas, spleen, and bladder.

-Most people have two options.
-You can earn your certificate after completing a two-year certificate program or through a 2 or 4-year degree program.
-In either case, it’s important to choose a DMS program that meets your schedule needs and career goals.
+You can complete diagnostic medical sonography certificate program that takes slightly longer than 2 years.
+Otherwise, you can enter a 2-year associate or a 4-year bachelor’s degree program.
+Whichever you choose, it’s important to choose a DMS program that meets your schedule needs and career goals.

-Certificate and degree programs for medical sonographers have their share of similarities and differences.
+Medical sonography certificate and degree programs have their share of similarities and differences.
 Ultimately, only you can decide which path is best for you.

 - Include exciting and fast-paced internships

-- Many certificate programs are offered through vocational or training schools
+- Offered through most vocational or training schools

-- Compared to a degree program, DMS certificate programs take less time to complete
+- DMS certificate programs take less time than degrees

-- Often a good fit for people who are balancing jobs or family-life commitments
+- Good fit for people balancing jobs or family commitments

 - Can help fast-track your path to find a job

-- Can give you more time to practice and train for certification exams
+- Provides more practice and training for certification exams

 - May give you the opportunity to study more specialties